Japan cancels Formula One dates as Typhoon Hagibis nears | DW | 11.10.2019

 The final practice session will not be held and qualifying rounds scheduled for Saturday have been pushed back to Sunday.
 The race course, Suzuka circuit, will be closed on Saturday, with no public or media allowed in for safety reasons as the storm hits.

-This means the final practice sessions will be held on Friday before the qualifying sessions begin on Sunday.
+This means the final practice sessions for drivers will be held on Friday before the qualifying sessions begin on Sunday.

 Typhoon Hagibis has been classified as equivalent in force to a Category Five hurricane.
 It is possible that the storm could affect Sunday's program as well.
 But organizers say postponing the race until Monday is impossible.

-The news follows the cancellation of two Rugby World Cup matches that were also scheduled for Saturday in Japan.
+The news follows the outright cancellation of two Rugby World Cup matches, Scotland versus Japan and France against England, that were also scheduled for Saturday in Japan.

 Heavy rains and winds in excess of 200 kilometers (125 miles) per hour are expected.